 Many Yorkshire Terriers are prone to skin allergies.
 And as a result of these allergies, the Yorkie can experience skin infections.
 Often times, leading to some hair loss in the dog.

 There are many reasons why dermatitis can develop, but the most common seems to be from environmental or external factors.
 This can include fleas, dust mites or even simply lawn grass.
 It can really be anything, such as the shampoo you use with your Yorkie.

 If your Yorkie experiences unnatural shedding through allergies, then it will usually happen very suddenly.
 They could even be losing patches of hair instead of the more typical shedding of hair strands.

 If this happens, make sure to reach out to your veterinarian immediately.
 I would highly recommend allergy testing to determine what your Yorkie is actually sensitive to.
 That way, you’re more likely to eliminate the root cause in the future.

-Yorkie Grooming Guide
+Yorkie Shedding: Grooming Helps!

 Just because Yorkies don’t really shed doesn’t mean they don’t need grooming at all.
 I mean, your human hair doesn’t “shed” either.
 Does that mean you shouldn’t ever groom your hair?

 Though it’s much easier than grooming a Husky, there is still some work involved.
 However, dealing with a Yorkies’ coat is more like maintenance.
 Fortunately, there’s really only three things you need to do for the coat: brushing, bathing and the occasional trimming.